bugsbugsbux/notes-on-nix/notes-on-nix.md

 false or true           # error
 ```

+Nix does not have global assignments, however, they are allowed in the
-Variable definitions are wrapped in a **let expression**, which defines
+repl for convenience.
+Instead, variable definitions are wrapped in a
-the local scope for the subsequent expression.
-As nix is lazy, meaning
+**let expression**, which defines the local scope for the subsequent
+expression.
+As nix is lazy, meaning it only computes values (including
-it only computes values (including sub-members of sets) when they are
+sub-members of sets) when they are needed, the definitions of a "let"
-needed, the definitions of a "let" expression may be out of order!
+expression may be out of order!
 ```nix
 let b = a + 1 ;     # the order in this block is not significant
     a = 1 ;         # semicolons are required